tatami-inc/tatami/tests/README.md

 build/tests/libtest
 ```

-For matrix representations, the philosophy is to check access under multiple scenarios.
+The philosophy here is to test for correct access across multiple scenarios.
+To demonstrate, consider the tests for column access from a particular matrix representation.
-For column access, we want to consider all combinations of:
+We want to consider all combinations of the following options:

 - Access with and without a supplied workspace.
 - Access to the full column or to a slice.